-President Trump has determined that the U.S. will not participate in “unfair trade” – and will only negotiate what has been deemed “fair trade” – with bi-lateral agreements as deemed more effective than multi-lateral agreements.
-(P.S.
-A bi-lateral trade agreement is between two countries rather than larger consortiums of countries.)
+President Trump has determined that the U.S. will not participate in “unfair trade” – and will only negotiate what has been deemed “fair trade” – with bi-lateral agreements as deemed more effective than multilateral agreements.

 WTO, NAFTA, TPP, and Free Trade